Stealing the Blinds in Early Levels

 Things to look for in a blind stealer are frequent raises, raises that tend to only happen in unraised pots, and players who give up easily after the flop.
 The reasons for these being the indicators of someone who continually steals the blinds should be obvious.
 A player who raises more than usual is unlikely to have a hand every time.
 It's definitely possible, but this is a situation where you should be playing the odds.

-Needless to say, the more experience that you have with a player the better when using any of these context clues.
-There is always something to say for an ample sample size.
-If a player doesn't seem too aggressive when someone else opens the action, but always looks to make a move when there is dead money available, you can assume that there is an increased chance that they are stealing the blinds.
+Needless to say, the more experience that you have with a player the better off you'll be when using any of these context clues.
+There's always something to say for an ample sample size.
+If a player doesn't seem too aggressive when someone else opens the action, but always looks to make a move when there's dead money available, you can assume that there's an increased chance that they are stealing the blinds.
 These players are really doing what they should and tend to be more skilled overall, so you should be careful when playing in pots against them.

-Players who give up after the flop are more difficult to spot because it will require you to have played a significant amount of hands with them.
-You will usually move tables before you get a chance to really put this information to use, but if it does present itself, it's worth using.
+Players who give up after the flop are more difficult to spot, because it will require you to have played a significant amount of hands with them.
+You'll usually move tables before you get a chance to really put this information to use, but if it does present itself, it's worth using.